frankstepanski/js-fullstack-course/readme.md

 ### 🏗️ Projects

 Four hands-on capstone projects are woven throughout the course — each one a milestone that applies everything learned up to that point.
+Deployment strategies are covered and reviewed throughout, including proper use of `.env` files for managing environment variables across local and production environments.

 - **Project 01** — Static site built with HTML, CSS, and Git
 - **Project 02** — JavaScript-powered interactive application